jessicayung/machine-learning-models/README.md

 ## 2. Debating Motions Classifier:
 Classifies motions into categories such as 'Economics' and 'Politics' using Bag of Words and Multinomial Naive Bayes.

+## TODOs:
+- Write class for training ML models
+- Write class for training Keras models
+- Write class or tool for grid-searching models and recording results